isomerpages/mlaw-corp/_covid19/18-faqs-on-rental-waiver-framework-2021.md

 **SME/NPO**

-**Q10.
-How were the categories of non-profit organisations (NPOs) considered eligible for the rental waiver determined?**
+<a name="q10">**Q10.
+How were the categories of non-profit organisations (NPOs) considered eligible for the rental waiver determined?**</a>

 The framework provides the rental waiver to selected NPOs that are deemed to benefit businesses, the society or community at large, to also give them time and support to recover from the impact of Phase 2 (Heightened Alert).
 These NPOs will also be subject to similar criteria as businesses/SMEs.

 **Lease Eligibility**

-**Q11.
-Why was 20 July 2021 adopted as the cut-off date for the tenancy to be eligible for rental waiver?**
+<a name="q11">**Q11.
+Why was 20 July 2021 adopted as the cut-off date for the tenancy to be eligible for rental waiver?**</a>

 20 July 2021 was the date when the second Phase 2 (Heightened Alert) was announced.
 Tenants who entered into rental agreements after the announcement should have been aware of the risks and potential impact of the latest round of tightening measures.

-**Q12.
+<a name="q12">**Q12.
 The Phase 2 (Heightened Alert) restrictions were partially relaxed from 10 August 2021.
-Why is there still a need to require landlords to provide the 2 weeks of rental waiver to eligible tenants, when it is linked to the period of 5 to 18 August 2021?**
+Why is there still a need to require landlords to provide the 2 weeks of rental waiver to eligible tenants, when it is linked to the period of 5 to 18 August 2021?**</a>

 Only tenants who were impacted during both Phase 2 (Heightened Alert) [P2(HA)] periods, i.e. their average monthly revenue must have dropped by 20% or more during both P2(HA) periods compared to the Phase 3 period, are eligible for the rental waiver.
 If a business was able to make a significant recovery after the partial relaxation of restrictions from 10 August 2021, it would not be eligible for rental waiver from the landlord.

 **Revenue Drop**

-**Q13.
-Why is Phase 3 used as the base reference period for revenue drop comparison rather than pre-COVID?**
+<a name="q13">**Q13.
+Why is Phase 3 used as the base reference period for revenue drop comparison rather than pre-COVID?**</a>

 The Rental Waiver Framework is intended to assist Small and Medium Enterprises (SMEs) and specified Non-Profit Organisations (NPOs) affected by the tightened safe management measures during the Phase 2 (Heightened Alert) [P2(HA)] periods.

 Hence, the preceding period, i.e. Phase 3, is used as the base period for assessing the drop in revenue.

-**Q14.
-What if my business had only commenced operations after the start of Phase 3 (i.e. after 28 December 2020) – how will the drop in revenue be assessed?**
+<a name="q14">**Q14.
+What if my business had only commenced operations after the start of Phase 3 (i.e. after 28 December 2020) – how will the drop in revenue be assessed?**</a>

 If your business commenced after 28 December 2020, the drop in average monthly revenue will be calculated by comparing both Phase 2 (Heightened Alert) periods (16 May 2021 to 13 June 2021 and 22 July 2021 to 18 August 2021) to the period from the business commencement date to 15 May 2021 (both dates inclusive).

-**Q15.
+<a name="q15">**Q15.
 If my business started after 15 May 2021, there is no base reference period for me to compare against to determine my revenue drop.
-Does it mean that I am not eligible for rental waiver?**
+Does it mean that I am not eligible for rental waiver?**</a>

 Only tenant-occupiers who have operated for the entirety of both Phase 2 (Heightened Alert) [P2(HA)] periods will be eligible for the Rental Waiver Framework.
 Otherwise, it would not be possible to ascertain that your revenue had been impacted by the restrictions during the P2(HA) periods.